 Coming a full 18 years before Siri, PlainTalk wasn’t just dictation software, either.
 It was the first step in a possible foundation for a speech-based operating system.
 Using the Macintosh Centris 660av, you were able to open files by saying “Computer, open.”

 PlainTalk was yet another reminder of how far ahead of the game Apple was.
 It was even immortalized in Radiohead’s “Fitter Happier” song from the album OK Computer.
-This was another recognized PlainTalk command term.
+(The record’s title was another PlainTalk voice command.)

 The Centris 660av sums up a lot of what was both right and wrong about Apple in the mid-1990s.
-It was an extraordinarily great Mac with some truly revolutionary features.
-Today, in a world in which live-streaming and voice-activated devices are everywhere, it shows how far ahead of its time Apple really was.
+The computer was an extraordinarily great Mac with some truly revolutionary features.
+Today, in a world in which live streams and voice-activated devices are everywhere, it shows how far ahead of its time Apple really was.

-But the Centris 660av also shows how confusing the Mac product line was getting less than 10 years after its introduction.
+But the Centris 660av also shows how confusing the Mac product line was getting, less than 10 years after the computer’s introduction.
 As if the complex product name wasn’t enough, the Centris 660av was renamed the Quadra 660av just a few months later.

-There’s a reason why it seemed so revolutionary when Steve Jobs returned and started giving Apple’s new computers straightforward names again.
+There’s a reason why it seemed so revolutionary when Steve Jobs returned to Cupertino and started giving Apple’s new computers straightforward names again.